-Why is This Important to Know?
+Why This is Important to Know

 While the card hobby can be an expensive one, there are certainly ways to save a few bucks here and there by being resourceful.
-Most of this will be left for another blog posts, but examples include reusing toploaders, and of course, ordering priority flat rate boxes directly from USPS, and of course “recycling” and reusing boxes as is the case here.
+Most of this will be left for other blog posts, but examples include reusing toploaders, and of course, ordering priority flat rate boxes directly from USPS, and of course “recycling” and reusing boxes as is the case here.

-Especially if you’re someone who utilizes Amazon for the convenience as much as I do, you can have a stack of boxes in different sizes at any one time, and shouldn’t ever really have the need to go out and buy a shipping box again.
+Especially if you’re someone who utilizes Amazon for convenience as much as I do, you can have a stack of boxes in different sizes at any one time, and shouldn’t ever really have the need to go out and buy a shipping box again.

-As mentioned above, did you know you can pick up or order flat rate boxes and envelopes for free from USPS?
+As mentioned above, did you know you can pick up or order flat-rate boxes and envelopes for free from USPS?

 As you can see, those are $0.00 prices.
 Just go here to order or walk into your nearest post office and ask where you can find them.